 Before July 2021 you have no right to ask for evidence of Settled or Pre-settled status from existing staff, but we do recommend that you remind and encourage any EU workers to apply for this status as soon as possible, as there is likely to be a last-minute rush on the systems.

 Offer support with the process if they need it; help with understanding what they need to do and assistance to collate the documentation required; and provide access to computers to apply online during work time.
 It is in your interest that they do this in good time; you do not want to lose your talented staff.

-If you are intending, or even just considering, to recruit from overseas after January 1st, you should plan for it now.
+If you are intending, or even just considering, to recruit from overseas after January 1st, you should plan for it now and may want to consider HR Outsourcing.
 Your business may need to do things very differently to the way it has done in the past.

 - Are you likely to need to recruit in the coming 12 months?

 - If so, where in the world will you find the skills and talent you need?

 - Have you thought creatively about alternatives to recruitment from overseas?
 Can you find talent in UK candidate pools such as school leavers, prison leavers, and people who are unemployed?